appvia/wf-cloudresource-datasources/README.md

 # Wayfinder CloudResourceDataSources

-This repo contains the kinds of CloudResource dependency that wayfinder supports.
+This repo contains the types of CloudResource dependency that wayfinder supports.

 ## Overview